Health & Fitness Calculators

 Which formula does this calculator use?

-It uses the Devine formula and also shows a BMI-based comparison range.
+It compares Devine, Robinson, Miller, and Hamwi formulas and also shows a BMI-based comparison range.

 Is ideal weight the same as a medical goal?